 More Common Biohazard Scenarios

 PuroClean specialists face significant risk each and every time they handle items that are potentially hazardous.
 For this reason, the implementation of proper training and safety precautions are critically important.
-The training and safety methods are important for both the technicians employed on the project as well as the tenants who will be occupying the area once the biohazard restoration is complete.
+The training and safety methods are important for both the technicians employed on the project as well as the tenants who will be occupying the area once the biohazard cleanup is complete.

 Biohazard workers are not obligated to obtain a specific certificate to perform their work.
-They are subject to OSHA requirements, however, to don the proper PPE when working with or close to bloodborne pathogens.
+They are subject to OSHA requirements, however, to wear the proper PPE when working with or close to bloodborne pathogens.
 We also recommend you follow the local city, state, and federal regulations for certain licensing obligations, laws, background checks, fingerprinting or other possible requirements to perform biohazard restoration.
 For example, the state of Georgia voted in a new law that is connected to any company performing restoration services for crime scene and trauma restoration.

 PPE protects the safety of technicians and is the last line of defense.
 This equipment guards the skin, eyes, mouth, nose and other areas from coming into contact to hazardous material.
 The extent of PPE used on each job may vary on different job sites.
 However, PPE should always include full face protection, cut resistant and nitrile gloves, properly assigned waterproof coveralls as well as a respirator.